-1. To make more money.
+1. To increase your income potential.

 Yes, it is true, educated bilingual people almost always make more money.
 One fast-food chain even pays its counter help one dollar more per hour for being bilingual.
 That's an extra \$2,080.00 a year if they work 40 hours weekly as a fast food counter worker!
 It is a fact that most bilingual doctors, nurses, police officers and attorneys make more money because they are bilingual.